 The South Africa Walking Safari combines challenging, moderate and leisurely hikes, starting off on the Panoramic Route followed by a private reserve in Greater Kruger and Kruger National Park where we go in search of Africa's Big Five and more.

-It's then off to Swaziland and onwards to the Kwazulu-Natal region where we visit Isimangaliso, Hluhluwe Game Reserve, the Battlefields of Zululand and the Drakensberg Mountains.
+It's then off to Swaziland and onwards to the Kwazulu-Natal region where we visit Mhkuze, Hluhluwe Game Reserve, the Battlefields of Zululand and the Drakensberg Mountains.

 This exciting, diverse and affordable Walking Safari ends back in Johannesburg, South Africa.